Don’t Miss These Florence Hidden Gems

 There are many wonderful places to stay in Florence, Italy.
 If you can, by all means, stay as near the center of the historic city as you can.

 Florence is a very walkable city.
 From the Duomo, virtually everything else on your Florence itinerary will be within a 15–20 minute walk.
+In addition to a good variety of boutique hotels and B&Bs, there are many apartment rental options to choose from.

 Here are a few highly rated hotel and B&B options: